Anne Castles

 Anne Castles is a cognitive scientist of reading and language, with a particular focus on reading development and developmental dyslexia.

 Early life

-Castles was born in Canberra, Australia and attended St Clare's College, Canberra finishing in 1982.
+Castles was born in Canberra, Australia and attended St Clare's College, Canberra, finishing in 1982.
 She later moved to Sydney.

 Education

 Castles completed her honours degree in psychology at the Australian National University in 1987 and her PhD thesis at Macquarie University in 1993.
 Max Coltheart acknowledged her contribution to his own studies in learning to read and developmental dyslexia.

 Research

-She then commenced teaching and research at the University of Melbourne in the Department of Psychology.
-Returning to Macquarie University in 2007, she took up a CORE research appointment at MACCS and in 2010, she was appointed Scientific Director of the Macquarie Centre for Cognitive Science and then became Head of the Department of Cognitive Science.
+Castles then commenced teaching and research at the University of Melbourne in the Department of Psychology.
+Returning to Macquarie University in 2007, she took up a CORE research appointment at MACCS, and in 2010, she was appointed Scientific Director of the Macquarie Centre for Cognitive Science and then became Head of the Department of Cognitive Science.